scullxbones/akka-persistence-mongo/docs/akka24.md

 ###### How does it work ?
 The main idea is to parse unique journal, pick up every record, insert it in newly created appropriate suffixed journal, and finally remove it from unique journal.
 Additionally, we do the same for snapshots, and remove all records from "akka_persistence_metadata" capped collection.
 This capped collection will be built again through usual event sourcing process...

-Of course, this process would be very long, but thanks to *aggregation* and *batch writing*, we actually "gather" records by future suffixed collection, append them **in one step** to that new suffixed collection, and remove them, again **in one step**, from unique original collection.
-This way, we hope this migration tool will not take **too long** to rebuild your database.
+Of course, this process would be very long, but thanks to *aggregation*, we actually "gather" records by future suffixed collection, append them **one by one** to that new suffixed collection, and remove them **in one step**, from unique original collection.
+Appending records to new collection *one by one* may appear as a bad choice regarding performance issues, but trying to append a great number of records in a single bulk operation may lead to `OutOfMemoryError` exception.
+Remember, its a *basic* tool and there is no need to hurry here, as this is actually a maintenance operation.
+So, once more, let's keep it simple but efficient.

 ###### Recommended migration steps:
 * **backup your database** (use, for example, the `mongodump` command)